ylmzKasap/subtitleMatch/readme.md

     main.py "thank you" -c -short

+### Pulling Back the Start Time
+If you exported a scene but it starts at the middle of a dialogue, you can pull back its starting time by entering a value in seconds as the **second argument**.

+    main.py "thank you" 6

+This way, the scene will start approximately 6 seconds earlier.

+**Note:** Since the video extraction process uses keyframes while extracting, editing the starting time may not be as precise as you want.
+Also, small adjustments may not even make a difference.

+On the bright side, this allows the videos to be exported a lot faster.

-### Stretching the Out Time
+### Stretching the Ending
-If you exported a scene, but it ends very abruptly, you can stretch its out time by entering a value in seconds **as the second or third argument** and extract again.
-Default is 3 seconds.
+If the exported scene ends very abruptly, you can stretch its ending by entering a value in seconds as the **third argument after the start time** and extract again.

 All scenes exported as below will last 4 seconds longer.

-    main.py "thank you" 7 -vshort
+    main.py "thank you" 0 4

-Similarly, you can use this feature with manual selection as well.
+Similarly, you can use these features with other arguments as well.

-    main.py "thank you" -c 7 -vshort
+    main.py "thank you" 0 4 -c -vshort

 ### Repeating the Previous Exports for Manual Extraction
 You may have selected and extracted several scenes by hand through passing `-c` argument.
-However, the clips may end abruptly and you may need to reselect these subtitle events from scratch to stretch out their ending.
+However, the clips may start or end abruptly and you may need to reselect these subtitle events from scratch to adjust their timing.

-To make this process easier, you can pass `-r` argument along with a value in seconds.
+To make this process easier, you can pass `-r` argument along with a starting and an ending value in seconds.

-    main.py -r 5
+    main.py -r 2 5

-This will repeat the last manual extraction by extending it 2 seconds longer, since the default value is 3 seconds.
+This will repeat the last manual extraction by pulling back its starting time 2 seconds earlier and extending its ending 5 seconds longer.